📢

 The belief that you can speak up, ask questions, challenge decisions, make mistakes and disagree….
 WITHOUT fear of being humiliated, punished or fired.

 Imagine you’re in a sprint planning meeting.
 Your colleague suggests re-writing the entire codebase in ‘Rust’ because “it’s the future”.
 You know its a bad idea, but you stay silent.
 Why?
-The last time you spoke up, Joan from DevOps sighed so loudly that the office plants wilted in sympathy (FYI this is called a ‘microaggression’ - look out for that blog in the future).
+The last time you spoke up, Joan from DevOps sighed so loudly that the office plants wilted in sympathy (FYI this is called a ‘microaggression’).

 That is a lack of Psychological Safety.
 It’s more common than you’d think!